-SYNC/MODE (Pin 17, LT8640-1 Only): For the LT8640-1, this pin programs four different operating modes: 1) Burst Mode operation.
+SYNC/MODE (Pin 17): This pin programs four different operating modes: 1) Burst Mode.
 Tie this pin to ground for Burst Mode operation at low output loads-this will result in ultralow quiescent current.
-2) Forced Continuous mode (FCM).
-This mode offers fast transient response and full frequency operation over a wide load range.
-Float this pin for FCM.
-When floating, pin leakage currents should be <1μA.
-3) Spread spectrum mode.
-Tie this pin high to INTV{CC} (\sim 3.4V) for forced continuous mode with spread-spectrum modulation.
+2) Pulse-skipping mode.
+Float this pin for pulse-skipping mode.
+This mode offers full frequency operation down to low output loads before pulse skipping occurs.
+When floating, pin leakage currents should be <1 μ A. 3) Spread spectrum mode.
+Tie this pin high to INTV{CC} (~3.4V) for pulse-skipping mode with spread spectrum modulation.
 4) Synchronization mode.
 Drive this pin with a clock source to synchronize to an external frequency.
-During synchronization the part will operate in forced continuous mode.
+During synchronization the part will operate in pulse-skipping mode.

-GND (Pins 18): LT8640/LT8640-1 Ground Pin.
+GND (Pins 18): LT8641 Ground Pin.
 Connect this pin to system ground and to the ground plane.

 PG (Pin 19): The PG pin is the open-drain output of an internal comparator.
-PG remains low until the FB pin is within ±8% of the final regulation voltage, and there are no fault conditions.
-PG is valid when $V{\mbox{\scriptsize IN}}$ is above 3.4V, regardless of EN/UV pin state.
+PG remains low until the FB pin is within $\pm 8\%$ of the final regulation voltage, and there are no fault conditions.
+PG is valid when V{IN} is above 3.4V, regardless of EN/UV pin state.

-FB (Pin 20): The LT8640/LT8640-1 regulates the FB pin to 0.970V.
+FB (Pin 20): The LT8641 regulates the FB pin to 0.8V.
 Connect the feedback resistor divider tap to this pin.
-Also, connect a phase lead capacitor between FB and V{OLIT} .
+Also, connect a phase lead capacitor between FB and V{OUT} .
 Typically, this capacitor is 4.7pF to 22pF.